Skip to content

 ::dimension.security

-Use ::dimension.security block to define dimension and hiearchy security (hiearchy security was introduced in IBM Planning Analytics 2.0.9.5)
+Use ::dimension.security to define dimension and hierarchy security (hierarchy security introduced in IBM Planning Analytics 2.0.9.5).

 Option / parameterDescription